 A private school is established, conducted, and supported by a nongovernmental entity or agency offering educational instruction in grades K–12 or any combination thereof, including preschool, through onsite or home programs.
 A home may be the location where a child receives instruction as a student attending a private school.
 A parent may establish a private school in the home, or the home may be an extension of an existing private school.

 Five days after the start of public school, your private school must report to the county or city superintendent the names and addresses of all school-age children enrolled in the school.
-Thereafter, on a weekly basis, your private school must report the names and addresses of all school-age children (1) who enroll in the school, or (2) who are absent without a lawful excuse.
-Private schools must furnish any other reports required by the state superintendent of education or reports required by the county or city superintendent relating to the school attendance laws.
+Thereafter, your private school must report the names and addresses of all school-age children (1) who enroll in the school, or (2) who are absent without a lawful excuse on a weekly basis, if applicable.
 Private school enrollment and absence reporting forms for HSLDA members are available here.

 The principal teacher of a private school must keep an attendance register for every school day of the year.